 The viewer will be impressed with what a clever scheme is planned.
 But first Lynn was induced to help her friend and her boyfriend cheat on scholastic tests.
 Part of the cover was to give music lessons to an increasing number of customers.
 We are introduced to a rival, a boy named Bank who comes from an even poorer family who is a loner and very honest.
 His intelligence is equal to hers, but not only does he rebuff efforts to cheat he is able to uncover her scheme to the authorities.
 She gets reprimanded and not allowed to compete for a scholarship she obviously was well qualified for.

 She becomes aware of an international test (for admission to elite universities) and figures out that if she takes it in Sydney, Australia that would give her four hours to work with for her paying friends back in Thailand.
 She recognizes that her memory capacity will not be enough and her friends pick up that the honest guy needs to be recruited.
-Unknown to Lynn she does not realize that one of the friends arranges to have the honest genius beaten up so he cannot take a local scholarship test
+Unknown to Lynn one of the friends arranges to have the honest genius beaten up so he cannot take a local scholarship test

 Bank is manipulated into participating, but when Lynn finds out how he was set up she wants to back out.
 Although Bank is upset he decides maybe it is in his best interest.
 The network of wealthy students organizes and fund a trip to Australia for the two while Lynn and Bank work out some details.